Home | Topics | | | Bookstore | MT | AHLB

 Notice that the ayin (ע), the last letter in the first word is written oversized, as is the dalet (ד), the last letter in the last word.
 When these two letters are placed together, they form the word עד (eyd, Strong's #5707) meaning "witness."
 In Judaism, the sh’ma (the name given to this verse as it is the first word in this verse) is Israel’s witness, their statement of faith if you will.

-However, these oversized letters are not found in any ancient scroll such as found in the Dead Sea Caves.
-They first appear in the Masoretic Hebrew texts from 1,000 A.D.
+However, the oversizing of these letters is not found in any ancient scroll such as found in the Dead Sea Caves.
+The oversizing first appears in the Masoretic Hebrew texts from 1,000 A.D.
 Whether the Masorites added them or not we don't know, in fact the origins of these oversized letters are a mystery.

-Even though these letters do not appear to have been in the original texts, they are still excellent teaching tools.
+Even though this oversizing does not appear to have been in the original texts, it is still an excellent teaching tools.

 If you would like to be notified of new articles from this website...